-A Monitoring and Evaluation Program (MEP) will be established to track the progress and relative success of the UFS actions and assess whether the City is meeting the goals and objectives.
-The objectives of the UFS are specific, measurable, actionable, realistic and time-bound to ensure progress toward targets can be effectively measured and reported, and adapted if needed.
+A MEP will be established by the working group to track the progress and relative success of the UFS actions and assess whether the City is meeting the goals and objectives.
+The objectives of the UFS are specific, measurable, actionable, realistic and time-bound to ensure progress toward targets can be effectively measured and reported and adapted if needed.